duzyn/tufte-markdown/sample-handout.md

 !fullwidthfigure(Figurative map of the successive losses of the French Army in the Russian campaign, 1812-1813)(tufte-css/img/napoleons-march.png)

+# Full-width text blocks

+!fullwidth(Many thanks go to Edward Tufte for leading the way with his work.
+It is only through his kind and careful editing that this project accomplishes what it does.
+All errors of implementation are of course mine.)

 # Use pp to preprocess Markdown

 We can use a list of macros defined below to generate a HTML or !latex file depend on the format.